 \section{Conclusion}

-We present an extensive study on retrieval-augmented LM generation in the context of LFQA.
+We present a study on retrieval augmentation for LFQA.
 Our analysis suggests concrete directions for future work.
 First, LMs trained without retrieval and attribution in mind {does not} always generate sentences that can be attributed to in-context evidence documents, even when provided relevant documents only.
-This motivates designing and training LMs {after} introducing in-context evidence documents.
-Analyzing patterns of unsupported sentences, we find that injecting faithful {multi-document} synthesis ability to LLM can be an important direction for future work.
+This motivates training LMs {after} introducing in-context evidence documents.
+Analyzing patterns of unsupported sentences, we find that injecting {multi-document} synthesis ability to LLM can be an important direction for future work.
 Second, we find evidence document should be carefully added to LMs.
-For example, the order of information presented in evidence documents will impact the order of information presented in the generated answer.
+The order of information in evidence documents impacts the order of information in the generated answer.
 And even prepending irrelevant documents meaningfully change the surface statistics of generated answers, though attribution percentage to relevant documents remains somewhat stable.
-We find attribution error is more common when prepended documents without sufficient information, motivating improving retriever. {Also, retrieval failure being one of the main cause of attribution error suggests that the retriever component could be further improved.} Third, off-the-shelf NLI models show promising performance at identifying generated sentences unsupported by evidence document, but fall behind human agreements.
-With our annotated new dataset, together with other related datasets~\citep{liu2023evaluating}, one can investigate improving automatic attribution methods.
-Together, we present a comprehensive study of retrieval augmented models for the long-form question answering task, a challenging yet important problem in NLP.
+We find attribution error is more common when prepending documents without sufficient information, motivating the development of better retrievers.
+Third, off-the-shelf NLI models show promising performance at identifying generated sentences unsupported by evidence document, but fall behind human agreements.
+Our new dataset \dsname, together with other related datasets~\citep{liu2023evaluating}, can serve as a useful resource for improving automatic attribution methods.